ScalarDB Server

 Install prerequisites

 ScalarDB Server is written in Java.
-So the following software is required to run it.
+So one of the following Java Development Kits (JDKs) is required to run it:

 Install ScalarDB Server